Gadolinium Cases No Longer Being Reviewed

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential Gadolinium MRI Contrast lawsuits for individuals throughout the United States who have experienced symptoms that may be caused by the buildup of toxic gadolinium in the body or brain.
+The lawyers at Saiontz & Kirk, P.A. are no longer reviewing additional Gadolinium MRI Contrast lawsuits.
+The information on this page is provided to describe claims previously investigated by our law firm for individuals who experienced symptoms that may be caused by the buildup of toxic gadolinium in the body or brain.

-Although the manufacturers knew or should have known about the risk of gadolinium deposits accumulating in the body, potentially resulting in toxic side effects, information has been withheld from consumers and the medical community for years.
+Lawsuits alleged that manufacturers knew or should have known about the risk of gadolinium deposits accumulating in the body, potentially resulting in toxic side effects, yet withheld information from consumers and the medical community for years.

 Gadolinium MRI Contrast Dye Problems